openequella/openequella.github.io/guides/ManageResoursesUserGuide.md

 2. Select the Title of the version to display the resource summary page of the selected version.

 ### Find uses function
-The Find uses function is part of the EQUELLA Push to LMS feature.
+The Find uses function is part of the openEQUELLA Push to LMS feature.

 Select Find uses from the Details section to display all current uses for the selected resource within a specific connector (LMS).
-The Find uses link only displays if at least one external connector has been configured in the EQUELLA system.)
+The Find uses link only displays if at least one external connector has been configured in the openEQUELLA system.)

-EQUELLA supports Moodle and Blackboard connectors (and local resources for the Find Uses function), and more than one may be configured.
+openEQUELLA supports Moodle and Blackboard connectors (and local resources for the Find Uses function), and more than one may be configured.
 If there are multiple connectors configured, a drop-down box displays, and the user selects from the list.
 If there is only one connector configured, the Add to external system screen displays immediately.
-If the connector Local Resources is configured and selected, the system displays all uses of the current resource and attachments within other resources in the EQUELLA repository.
+If the connector Local Resources is configured and selected, the system displays all uses of the current resource and attachments within other resources in the openEQUELLA repository.

 If there is only one connector configured, the Find uses screen is displayed immediately.